Need help with other JFrog products?

-In the Backups page you may hover over an existing Backup and select "Edit", or click the "New" button to create a new Backup
+In the Backups page you may select an existing Backup to edit, or click "New" to create a new Backup.

 |A unique logical name for this backup|